 YOU CAN NOT TASTE, YOU CAN NOT BREATHE: We have to give five blows between the shoulder blades just in the middle of the back.
 If this has not worked we have to make five abrupt compressions in the abdomen.
 We will repeat the sequence of 5 blows on the back 5 abdominal compressions until the foreign body comes out or is unconscious.

-Visit our Lifesaving Project website and you will find information about the course of how to act when choking and using the anti choking device.
+Visit our Lifeguard Project website and you will find information about the course of how to act before a choking and the use of anti choking device.